FelitaD/job-market-batch/README.md

 # Data Engineering Job Market

+This project is taking new jobs in data engineering and enriches them to serve either an analytics dashboard or a recommendation system.

+<iframe width="768" height="432" src="https://miro.com/app/live-embed/uXjVMNceW10=/?moveToViewport=-406,-404,5982,2736&embedId=933032901276" frameborder="0" scrolling="no" allow="fullscreen; clipboard-read; clipboard-write" allowfullscreen></iframe>

+**Objectives**

+1. Showcase skills for a data engineering interview
+2. Optimize job search

+**Background**

 After finishing a bootcamp in 2022, I had a conception of data engineering very technology-centered.
 Months later, thanks to O'Reilly's _Fundamentals of Data Engineering_, I have more clarity with the role, but the variety of technical skills is still a major consideration when applying to jobs.

 The project will try to help getting a bigger picture of the technology landscape, as well as matching my profile with the fittest company.

 ![landscape](docs/mad2023.png)
 [The 2023 MAD Landscape - Matt Turck at FirstMark](https://mattturck.com/mad2023/#more-1693)